secretsciencelab/secretcampfire/README_developers.md

 ## UX guidelines
   - When reblogging, 'urls' and 'text' fields are initialized with the source post's urls/text

-## Technologies used
+## Recommended tech
   - MVC: Node.js + Express + Bootstrap + MongoDB
-  - hosting: Heroku
+  - hosting: Heroku, Google Cloud Platform
-  - media hosting: ImageBam / YouTube
+  - media hosting: Gfycat, Imgur, ImageBam, YouTube, etc

 The architecture ingredients above are recommendations.
 Feel free to use your favorite technology to meet the 'handshake requirements' above.